 For the first breakfast of the session, we make things nice and casual.
 Hop out of bed, brush your teeth, and leave your jammies on!
 The mornings are chilly, so we recommend zip up footie pajamas.
 After breakfast, check in at the camp store, then back to your cabin to change clothes for morning program.

 Cabin groups decide together to wear something matching or of the same style.
 The group usually decides at the last minute, and examples of how cabins create a look include: the same color T-shirts, crazy hair, or sunglasses.
 All the groups show off their “uniform” for the day at morning assembly.

 DRESS UP YOUR COUNSELOR DAY

-Almost anything goes for this crazy night of bad outfits and laughter.
+Almost anything goes for this crazy morning of bad outfits and laughter.
 Campers take an ordinary counselor and turn him or her into a piece of artwork.
-The parade of counselors and voting by applause takes place while campers dine.
+The parade of counselors and voting by applause takes place during a Morning Assembly.
 A select panel of judges chooses a winner, who receives absolutely nothing.

 Crazy Cranium Day

 This is a day dedicated to finding wild ways to cover your cranium.
 Perhaps you have a green or yellow wig.
 Bring a crazy hat or a bandana.
 The crazier the better!